Header image courtesy of Rajasthan Rifles

 New Punjab Club celebrates and unites the split Punjab region (between northern India and eastern Pakistan) by featuring the region’s traditional flavours.
 Its rich meat-centric menu, mainly cooked on tandoor grills, brings authentic Punjabi food to Hong Kong.
 New Punjab Club is the first Punjabi restaurant in the world to receive a Michelin star, and the honourable achievement speaks highly for the restaurant’s food, quality, and service.

-New Punjab Club is best known for its samosa chaat ($158), masalewali champ ($738), and tandoori cobia ($288).
+New Punjab Club is best known for its samosa chaat, masalewali champ, and tandoori cobia.
 Its admirable cocktail list celebrates the Punjabi zest for life and centres mainly around gin during the summer and whisky during the winter.

 New Punjab Club, 34 Wyndham Street, Central | (+852) 2368 1223

-While the restaurant has many fantastic dishes, such as the chicken cutlet ($188) and the Anglo-Indian fish & chips ($178), their picnic set ($498) is a good choice for a wonderful day out on the Peak.
-Designed for two, the picnic hamper is filled with finger-licking delicacies like the Rajasthan Rifles club sandwich that will leave your taste buds tickled.
+While the restaurant has many fantastic dishes, such as the chicken cutlet and the Anglo-Indian fish and chips, their picnic set is a good choice for a wonderful day out on the Peak.
+Designed for two, the picnic hamper is filled with delicacies like the Rajasthan Rifles club sandwich that will leave your taste buds tickled.

-Although Anjappar is mainly popular for its South Indian dishes such as the masala dosa ($75) and the plain uttapam ($60), they also have an extensive variety of North Indian and other pan-Asian eats that are definitely worth trying.
-If you’re thinking of going in a big group, the chicken bucket biryani ($250) and mutton bucket biryani ($350) are perfect for sharing.
+Although Anjappar is mainly popular for its South Indian dishes like the masala dosa and the plain uttapam, it also has an extensive variety of North Indian and other pan-Asian eats that are definitely worth trying.
+If you’re thinking of going in a big group, the chicken bucket biryani and mutton bucket biryani are perfect for sharing.

 Anjappar, 2/F, Multifield Plaza, 3 Prat Avenue, Tsim Sha Tsui | (+852) 3428-5757